 Dog Training is Not Dog Bribing

 Does your dog only become compliant once the refrigerator door opens up, or when you are in the kitchen?
-You ask your dog to sit or lay down and he looks at you like you are crazy and like he/she has better things to do and can’t be bothered.
-But once you strap on your treat bag, open the treat plastic bag or go to the cookie jar, your dog is sitting like a world class obedience champion.
+When you ask your dog to sit or lay down does he looks at you like you’re crazy, like she has better things to do and can’t be bothered?
+However, once you strap on your treat bag, open the treat bag or go to the cookie jar, your dog sits like a world-class obedience champion.
 How do you transition from having your dog only sit and listen for doggie treats to listening and complying for the love of pleasing you and the activity itself?

-All of these hobbies, sports and activities you do for love.
+All of these hobbies, sports, and activities you do for love.
 No one has to convince, bribe, or reward you for you to do them.
 Sure, passion and love drive you.
 The activity itself is the reward!
-That is the same environment you, as your dog’s teacher, must cultivate.
+That is what behaviorists call environmental/life rewards.
+Your dog first begins the behavior with food but quickly thereafter transitions to doing what “works” and all sorts of rewards in addition to, food.
+Your dog trainer must teach you to teach your dog.
+In doing so, through the process of dog training, your dog will begin to get rewarded by other things than just food.
 If you simply pull out your treat bag or you train your dog at the same hour each and every day, your dog makes the association and knows it is time for his treats.
-You must desensitize the treat bag and treats and vary everything up.
-Generalizing the training sessions to all areas of life and transitioning to something, other than food, that the dog loves to do such as: sniffing a tree, meeting another dog or person, digging, retrieving and going outside.
+You must desensitize the treat bag and treats and vary things up.
+Generalize dog training sessions to all areas of life and transitioning to something, other than food, that the dog loves to do such as: sniffing a tree, meeting another dog or person, digging, retrieving and going outside.
 All of these innate desires are rewarding and of high value to your pup.
 Work these environmental life rewards into your training sessions with or without your food treats.
-Also leave the treat bag at home.
+Also, leave the treat bag at home.
 Put some treats in random places out of reach from your dog around the house so that they are easily and readily accessible and your dog thinks they are raining from the sky whenever he does something pleasing to you.
-Stop predicting the treats with the same time, day, clothing, treat bags, leash, collar…etc and start generalizing your dogs training to all walks of life.
+Stop predicting the treats at the same time, day, clothing, treat bags, leash, collar…etc and start generalizing your dog’s training to all walks of life.